-2.3 The Group Sunspot Number of Hoyt and Schatten, R_G
+2.3.
+The Group Sunspot Number of Hoyt and Schatten, $R_G$

-The group sunspot number, as defined by equation (2), was introduced by Hoyt et al. (1994) and Hoyt and Schatten (1998) who generated an intercalibrated series that begins in 1610 and has been much used.
-For 1875-1976, R_G uses the RGO photo-heliographic sunspot group data (Willis et al., 2013a, 2013b).
+The group sunspot number, as defined by Equation (2), was introduced by Hoyt et al. (1994) and Hoyt & Schatten (1998), who generated an intercalibrated series that begins in 1610 and has been much used.
+For 1875-1976, $R_G$ uses the RGO photoheliographic sunspot group data (Willis et al. 2013a, 2013b).
 This has been updated to the present day using the group sunspot data generated by the SOON network as the RGO observations ceased in 1976.
-The version shown in green in Figure 1(d-i) uses the calibration of RGO and SOON data, derived by two different statistical techniques by Lockwood et al., (2014a).
-It also employs some corrections to the 17th century data by Vaquero et al. (2011): its deviation from the median R{med} is shown in figure 1(d-ii).
-With the SOON data added, R_G extends from 1610 to the present day.
+The version shown in green in Figure 1(d-i) uses the calibration of RGO and SOON data, derived by two different statistical techniques by Lockwood et al. (2014c).
+It also employs some corrections to the seventeenth-century data by Vaquero et al. (2011): its deviation from the median $R{med}$ is shown in Figure 1(d-ii).
+With the SOON data added, $R_G$ extends from 1610 to the present day.

-The RGO data, and hence $R{\rm G}$, are fully independent of $R{\rm ISNv1}$ (using different observations, scaling practices and personnel) and are not influenced in any way by the Waldmeier discontinuity.
-Indeed, for 1918-1976 $R{\rm G}$ provides a valuable standard for comparisons because, uniquely, it can be reproduced because the original RGO photographic plates have survived.
-These raw data can be re-analysed to check the stability of the k' factors in the work of the RGO observers who made the sunspot group counts.
-The plates have been digitized by the Mullard Space Science Laboratory in the UK and analysed with an automated scaling algorithm which can derive sunspot group areas and numbers (Çakmak, 2014).
-This automated scaling of the RGO images reproduces the manually scaled daily sunspot-group numbers well, with a correlation of monthly values of over 0.93; however, there are differences, as discussed below and demonstrated by the annual means shown in figure 2 (from Tlatov and Ershov, 2014).
+The RGO data, and hence $R_G$ , are fully independent of $R{ISNv1}$ (using different observations, scaling practices, and personnel) and are not influenced in any way by the Waldmeier discontinuity.
+Indeed, for 1918-1976 $R_G$ provides a valuable standard for comparisons because, uniquely, it can be reproduced because the original RGO photographic plates have survived.
+These raw data can be reanalyzed to check the stability of the k'-factors in the work of the RGO observers who made the sunspot group counts.
+The plates have been digitized by the Mullard Space Science Laboratory in the UK and analyzed with an automated scaling algorithm that can derive sunspot group areas and numbers (Çakmak 2014).
+This automated scaling of the RGO images reproduces the manually scaled daily sunspot group numbers well, with a correlation of monthly values of over 0.93; however, there are differences, as discussed below and demonstrated by the annual means shown in Figure 2 (from Tlatov & Ershov 2014).